BrandynHamilton/HTTPayer/packages/python/README.md

 This package provides:

-- `HttPayerClient`: a programmatic client for automatically paying 402 responses using a hosted HTTPayer server
+- `HTTPayerClient`: a programmatic client for automatically paying 402 responses using a hosted HTTPayer server
 - `X402Gate`: a decorator for protecting Web2 API endpoints using 402-compliant authorization and on-chain token metadata
 - Environment-variable support for network/facilitator configuration